nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 Building and programming using command line
 ===========================================

-You can also build the nRF5340 Audio application using the standard |NCS| :ref:`build steps <gs_programming>` for the command line.
+You can also build the nRF5340 Audio application using the standard |NCS| :ref:`build steps <programming_cmd>` for the command line.

 .. note::
    Using this method requires you to build and program each development kit one at a time before moving to the next configuration, which can be time-consuming.